Posts

 Image

 Sunday is typically reserved as a hiking day for my friend group and me.
-This past Sunday, we decided to try a trail none of us have ever done but was on our lists: Pali Puka.
-This trail is less than 1 mile (my GPS marked it as .85 to the hole in the rock and back,) rated moderate-difficult, has many steep areas where ropes are provided to help climb, can be windy and muddy, and will have you walking along some cliff edges.
+This past Sunday, we decided to try a trail none of us had ever done but was on our lists: Pali Puka.
+This trail is less than 1 mile (my GPS marked it as .85 to the hole in the rock and back), rated moderate-difficult, has many steep areas where ropes are provided to help climb, can be windy and muddy, and will have you walking along some cliff edges.
 If you’re not great with heights, this may not be the one.
 However, one of the girls with us was very nervous at the cliffs and managed to make it with our support.
-Getting to the Pali Puka was pretty easy and there is a parking area for the Nu’uanu Pali Lookout Point (if you’re coming from Honolulu, just take highway 61 N about 5 miles and the signs are marked.
+Getting to the Pali Puka was pretty easy, and there is a parking area for the Nu’uanu Pali Lookout Point (if you’re coming from Honolulu, just take highway 61 N about 5 miles, and the signs are marked.
 If you reach the tunnels, you went too far).
-There are parking fees for non-residents that can be paid at the pay stand.
-It looked like there were several options to pay including the use of a credit...
+There are parking fees for non-residents that can be paid at the pay station.
+It looked like there were several options to pay, including using a credit ...

 Road Trip 2020, Part 2 (Days 4 - 7)